 At its best, the MHW Gunlance is a tremendously versatile weapon.
 It offers high damage, the ability to break monster parts, and incredible defense.
 The Monster Hunter World: Iceborne expansion made that truer than ever.
 Now the three different styles of MHW Gunlance offer different advantages and disadvantages — depending on your shell type.
 That makes choosing the best Gunlance in MHW pretty difficult.
 There isn’t so much one shell type or weapon that stands above the rest.
 Instead, you need to look carefully at each category and consider which one is best for you.
 Our guide to the best MHW Gunlance is here to help!
 Let’s take a look at what goes into all these ultra-flashy boomsticks, and which one might be best for you.

-Note: This guide references two different kind of weapons only attainable by fighting the limited-time monster known as Safi’Jiva.
+Note: This guide references weapons only attainable by fighting the limited-time monster known as Safi’Jiva.
 Awakened Weapons are the randomized drops that you get at the end of any Safi’Jiva siege.
 Whereas Xeno + weapons are built normally, along the Xeno’Jiva tree, using parts from both Xeno’Jiva and Safi’Jiva to reach the highest level of upgrade.

 You May Also Like: